-- 1c Click Next > Finish. - 2 Create a method for this class. - 2a Click Devices > Identity Server > Edit > Local > Classes > New. - 2b Select a chain in Advanced Authentication Chains.
-If you do not specify any chain, the user is prompted to select the chain with which the user wants to authenticate.
+- 1c Click Next > Finish. - 2 Create a method for this class. - 2a Click Devices > Identity Server > Edit > Local > Methods > New. - 2b Select a chain in Advanced Authentication Chains.
+If you do not specify any chain, the user is prompted to select the preferred chain for authentication.

 NOTE: If no chain is listed in Advanced Authentication Chains, create a chain in the Advanced Authentication server.
-If a chain is available in the Advanced Authentication server, but the chain is not listed in Advanced Authentication Chains, then assign the chain to the configured Access Manager OAuth Event in the Advanced Authentication administration portal.
+If a chain is available in the Advanced Authentication server, but the chain is not listed in Advanced Authentication Chains, then assign the chain to the configured Access Manager OAuth event in the Advanced Authentication administration portal.